freqtrade/freqtrade/docs/faq.md

 have to run it for 10.000 or more.
 But it will take an eternity to compute.

+Since hyperopt uses Bayesian search, running for too many epochs may not produce greater results.

-We recommend you to run between 500-1000 epochs over and over untill you hit at least 10.000 epocs in total.
-You can best judge by looking at the results - if the bot keep discovering more profitable strategies or not.
+It's therefore recommended to run between 500-1000 epochs over and over until you hit at least 10.000 epocs in total (or are satisfied with the result).
+You can best judge by looking at the results - if the bot keeps discovering better strategies, it's best to keep on going.

 ```bash
 freqtrade hyperopt -e 1000